exploratory-io/book/import/stats.md

 ## 4. Preview and Import

 Click Preview button to see the data in Stats (SAS / SPSS / STAT) File.
-You can limit number of rows for the preview by selecting number from pulldown list on the preview table.
 If it looks ok, then you can click 'Import' to import the whole Stats (SAS / SPSS / STAT) data into Exploratory.